 - And finally, you can let go of these two buttons when you see the Recovery Mode screen appear

-So as you can see, it doesn’t take a long time for us to get the Redmi 7 into Recovery Mode.
+So as you can see, it doesn’t take a long time for us to get the Redmi 7 and Redmi 7a into Recovery Mode.
 We see this on most Android devices too.
 I call these special “boot modes” and there are a number of them that are available to us.
 The ones that are available will depend on which OEM the device comes from.

 For example, Samsung smartphones and tablets do not come with a Fastboot Mode (aka Bootloader Mode).
 Instead, Samsung has replaced it with what they refer to as Odin Mode and what the community generally calls Download Mode.
-Just like giving OEMS a choice in boot modes they offer, they can also choose what features they have.
+Just like giving OEMs a choice in boot modes they offer, they can also choose what features they have.